 We need to know how you have been doing at school.
 We may use information from your educational records to check how you progress in school in the future.

-You can help the SCAMP team further by answering some additional questions at home.
+You can help the SCAMP team further by completing our consent and registration form.